KSP-KOS/KOS/doc/source/structures/communication/message_queue.rst

           - remove all messages
         * - :meth:`PUSH(message)`
           - None
-          - explicitely append a message
+          - explicitly append a message

 .. attribute:: MessageQueue:EMPTY

     :type: :struct:`Boolean`

-    True if there are message in this queue.
+    True if there are no messages in this queue.

 .. attribute:: MessageQueue:LENGTH